 Although 2020 has been a tough year in many ways, one positive aspect of the year has been ample time for reading.
 This was another year filled with a number of excellent reads, below are my top five non-fiction books that I read throughout this year in descending order. #5: Apologetics at the Cross: An...
 Continue Reading →

 As disciples seeking to study God’s Word and His world, it’s easy to become overwhelmed with the vast amount of information and resources that are out there related to the topic.
-Yet there are some basic considerations that can guide us and help us to remain, or become, both realistic and faithful in our journey....
+Yet, there are some basic considerations that can guide us and help us to be both realistic and faithful in our journey.
+In this post,...
 Continue Reading →

 Reading Genesis 1 as Science Dishonors the Text and Distracts the Reader